Palm extends gains on stronger Dalian oils, weaker ringgit

-JAKARTA: Malaysian palm oil futures rose for a third straight session on Wednesday, supported by gains in rival Dalian oils and a weaker ringgit.
+JAKARTA: Malaysian palm oil futures rose for a third straight session to its highest in nearly three months on Wednesday, supported by gains in rival Dalian oils and a weaker ringgit, but weak Chicago soyoil limits gain.

-The benchmark palm oil contract for September delivery on the Bursa Malaysia Derivatives Exchange climbed 0.43% to 4,166 ringgit ($980.00) by the midday break.
-It had gained 2.12% in the previous two sessions.
+The benchmark palm oil contract for September delivery on the Bursa Malaysia Derivatives Exchange climbed 0.27% to 4,159 ringgit ($979.05) a ton at closing.

 Palm was supported by good gains in Dalian’s RBD palm olein and a continued depreciation of the local currency, said a Kuala Lumpur-based trader.